 3. Manage your Security Freeze

-Now in your account dashboard, there is a “Protection” section in the bottom right hand side of the page.
+Now in your account dashboard, there is a “Protection” section on the bottom left-hand side of the page.
 Under that section, you will find a security freeze component showing your credit file status as currently frozen.
 Click on the “Manage” link to continue.

 4. Unfreeze your Credit File

-Now you’re finally on the page where you can remove a security freeze.
+You’re finally on the page where you can remove a security freeze.
 Click on the ‘Frozen’ toggle button to remove your security freeze at Experian and unfreeze your credit file.
 A permanent removal will last forever with no expiration date.
 The temporary removal, the “schedule a thaw” link, will re-freeze on your chosen date.

 That’s it!
 You just unfroze your credit at Experian!

 Shortly after the toggle animates and changes to “Unfrozen,” you will see a confirmation dialog box in the bottom right of your screen.
-If you don’t see a confirmation and are unsure that you frozen your credit, try refreshing the page.
+If you don’t see a confirmation and are unsure that you have frozen your credit, try refreshing the page.
 You will also receive a confirmation email from Experian.
 It will take as little as a few minutes to a few hours before you can apply for a new credit card or other new accounts.

 What to do with Unfrozen Credit

 Use it!
-Unfrozen credit means you are free to apply for new credit cards, get approved for a mortgage, or apply for other credit products.
+Unfrozen credit means you can apply for new credit cards, get approved for a mortgage, or apply for other credit products.
 If you found Snowcap.Me helpful or want to support our mission, shop our latest offers by clicking the button below.

-Important note: Unfreezing your credit only at Experian may cause a new credit application to fail, if your Equifax or TransUnion credit files are still frozen.
-If you haven’t already done so, unfreeze your credit at Equifax and TransUnion to be certain a company can check your creditworthiness.
+Important note: Unfreezing your credit only at Experian may cause a new credit application to fail if your Equifax or TransUnion credit files are still frozen.
+If you haven’t already done so, unfreeze your credit at Equifax and TransUnion to be sure a company can check your creditworthiness.

-After you use your unfrozen credit, be sure to re-freeze your files so you are once again protected against major identity theft.
+After you use your thawed credit, be sure to re-freeze your files, so you are once again protected against major identity theft.
 You can use our freeze guides to re-freeze your credit.